Dreyer's to expand, add 145 jobs | Local | Journal Gazette

 The average salary of the new jobs will be $49,662 for a total of $7.2 million in new payroll.
 The company will also retain 400 jobs with an average salary of $72,842, totaling $29.1 million in retained payroll.

-If the council approves the application, Nestle Dreyer's would save on property taxes during the next 10 years.
-The equipment's assessed value would be reduced by 100% the first year and gradually return to full value during the following decade.
+If the council approves the application, Nestle Dreyer's would save on property taxes over the next 10 years.
+The equipment's assessed value would be reduced by 100% the first year and gradually return to full value over the following decade.

 If approved, the economic revitalization area will cover real estate improvements and personal property for new manufacturing, logistical distribution and information technology improvements made between July 1 and Dec.
 31, 2023.

-According to the ordinance before council, the council has approved similar tax abatements for Dreyer's through the years, including 10 ordinances, with the first being approved in 1997.
-Dreyer's most recent request was in October 2020 for a $41 million investment that allowed it to produce a new line of round-top cones.
+According to the ordinance before council, the council has approved similar tax abatements for Dreyer's over the years, including 10 ordinances with the first being approved in 1997.
+Dreyer's most recent request was in October of 2020 for a $41 million investment that allowed it to produce a new line of round-top cones.

 Nestle USA acquired a majority stake in Dreyer's Grand Ice Cream Inc. in 2002.
 Dreyer's ice cream is marketed under the Dreyer's brand in the West and is known as Edy's in the East.